Many of the Museum’s major exhibitions tour to venues both nationally and internationally.

 The exhibition will use family-friendly interpretation, audio-visual and lighting to bring the stories of the houses to life.

-Small Stories can be seen at the Museum of Childhood until 6 September 2015 and will tour internationally from autumn 2015.
+A Pirate’s Life for me can be seen at the V&A Museum of Childhood until 22 April 2019 and will tour nationally until autumn 2022.

 Game Plan: Board Games Rediscovered